altf4/libmelee/README.md

 (X and Y are numbers between 0->1.
 Where 0 is left/down and 1 is right/up.
 0.5 is neutral)

 ### Note on Controller Input
 Dolphin will accept whatever your last button input was each frame.
-So if you press A, and then release A on the same frame, only the last "press" will matter.
+So if you press A, and then release A on the same frame, only the last action will matter and A will never be seen as pressed to the game.

 Also, if you don't press a button, Dolphin will just use whatever you pressed last frame.
 So for example, if on frame 1 you press A, and on frame 2 you press Y, both A and Y will be pressed.
-The controller does not "unpress" buttons for you.
+The controller does not release buttons for you between frames.
 Though there is a helper function:

-`controller.empty_input()`
+`controller.release_all()`

-which will unpress all buttons and set all sticks / shoulders to neutral.
+which will release all buttons and set all sticks / shoulders to neutral.

 ## NOTE
 The libmelee API should be considered to be in a state of high flux until you stop seeing this message.
 Expect many changes, including plenty that break compatibility.
 Just FYI